Illini Insider | Mexican murals to be displayed in Illini Union

 Featured speakers include Manuel Toussaint Photographic Archive coordinator Ricardo Alvarado Tapia, muralism expert Sandra Zetina and Luis Adrián Vargas, who curated the exhibition.

-There will also be an opening reception that evening from 4-5:30 p.m.
+There will also be an opening reception that evening from 4 to 5:30 p.m.